Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       #### For developers

-      I don't have the source code for this project, but if you have react devtools installed you can check out my component structure on the live site.
+      If you have react devtools installed you can check out my component structure on the live site.
   - body_html: " "
     heading: Testing
     intro: This round of usability testing was important for evaluating and